athirazizi/RayTracing/README.md

 - [Shadertoy](https://www.shadertoy.com/)
 - [Scratchapixel](https://www.scratchapixel.com/)

-# Section 1: Setting up the project
+# 01 Setting up the project

-## Step 1: Using the Walnup App Template
+## 1.1 Using the Walnup App Template

 [Walnut](https://github.com/TheCherno/WalnutAppTemplate) is an application development framework which will act as the base of the project.